Sunday, September 22, 2019

 Thiel: dominate an initial niche, then expand

-- best suited to monopolistic mkts
+- Best suited to monopolistic markets

-- pick an initial niche that you can monopolize
+- Pick an initial niche that you can monopolize

 - GTM in that niche with durable assets